isdn/discosrv-docker/README.md

-This is the docker files of the discovery service for the Syncthing project - https://github.com/syncthing.
+The docker files for the discovery service (the Syncthing project - https://github.com/syncthing).

 The files are for v0.11 protocol.